blparker/learn-linear-algebra/_guides/Vectors.md

 In subsequent documents, we'll dig deeper into more core concepts and build on our knowledge of vectors.

 ### Geometry
 A vector can be viewed geometrically as a directed line segment in space with a starting point and an ending point.
+When visualizing vectors geometrically, vectors are location agnostic in that as long as the magnitude and direction are the same, it doesn't matter where they are plotted in the plane.

 ### Linear combination
 A combination of scalar multiplication and addition is a linear combination.
 Consider a linear combination of scalar numbers $c$ and $d$ and vectors $\vec{v}$ and $\vec{w}$: